 I walked out.
 A dramatic exit!

-Forty years after he was suspended, Meyer returned to Melbourne High School on 10 September 2008 to deliver a speech at assembly to hundreds of students from the senior school.
+Forty years after he was suspended, Meyer returned to Melbourne High School on 10 September 2008 to deliver a speech at an assembly to hundreds of students from the senior school.

-‘It was a weird experience, to say the least, to sit in the same principal’s office where forty years earlier, perhaps to the day, I had to been ordered to collect my books and get out.
+‘It was pretty weird, to say the least, to sit in the same principal’s office where forty years earlier, perhaps to the day, I had to been ordered to collect my books and get out.
 Now I was being served cups of tea.
 Once again Sentinel Underground was being printed but now it was by the vice principal David Smythe, so that copies could be framed to hang from the walls of the school.
 Once again I was singled out in the assembly hall but this time it was to the applause of students and teachers who were delighted to see the old articles and cartoons highlighting another era at Melbourne High presented on a huge screen’.

 There were many other incidents, apart from Melbourne High School, where schools reacted to underground papers with disciplinary action.
 Two years later many secondary students who participated in the huge moratorium march led by Jim Cairns were threatened with expulsion from schools.